- Two fixed glass panels in the roof above the driver’s and passenger’s seats

 - Sky View available as an option with immediate effect

-- Chiron Sky View to be presented in August at Pebble Beach (USA)
+- Chiron with Sky View option to be presented in August in Pebble Beach (USA)

 Each layer meets individual requirements.
 Firstly, undesirable wind noise is reduced and secondly infrared radiation is reflected away from the vehicle to ensure maximum thermal comfort.
 In addition, the glass is tinted to prevent dazzle effects and to protect occupants’ privacy.
 Finally, harmful ultraviolet (UVA and UVB) radiation is filtered out.
 As a side-effect, the laminated design improves the stiffness of the roof panels.
 The outstanding structural properties of the Chiron, including the stiffness of the overall vehicle and crash safety, are maintained.

 In comparison with the Chiron with a standard roof, the Chiron Sky View also offers 2.7 additional centimetres of headroom.